 \section{Families of K3 surfaces of general Picard number 16}

-In this section, we prove the Hodge conjecture for all powers of K3 surfaces belonging to families whose general element has Picard rank $16$ assuming the Kuga--Satake Hodge conjecture.
+In this section, we prove the Hodge conjecture for all powers of the K3 surfaces belonging to families whose general element has Picard number $16$ assuming the Kuga--Satake Hodge conjecture.

-The relation between K3 surfaces of Picard rank $16$ and abelian fourfolds of Weil type is given by the Kuga--Satake construction due to the following result:
+The relation between K3 surfaces of Picard number $16$ and abelian fourfolds of Weil type is given by the Kuga--Satake construction due to the following result:

-\begin{thm}\cite{lombardo01kugasatake},\cite[Thm.\ 9.2]{van2000kuga} Let $(V,q)$ be a polarized rational Hodge structure of K3 type such that there exists an isomorphism of quadratic spaces
+\begin{thm}\cite{lombardo01kugasatake},\cite[Thm.\ 9.2]{van2000kuga} Let $(V,q)$ be a polarized rational Hodge structure of K3-type such that there exists an isomorphism of quadratic spaces

-for some negative integers $a$ and $b$, where $U$ denotes the hyperbolic lattice.
+where $a$ and $b$ are negative integers, and $U$ is the hyperbolic lattice.
 Then, the Kuga--Satake variety of $(V,q)$ is isogenous to $A^4$ for an abelian fourfold of $\Q(\sqrt{-ab})$-Weil type with discriminant one.
 Moreover, for general $(V,q)$, there is an isomorphism $\mathrm{End}(A)\otimes_\mathbb{Z}\Q\simeq \Q(\sqrt{-ab})$.
-Conversely, if $A$ is an abelian fourfold of Weil type with discriminant one, then $A^4$ is the Kuga--Satake variety of a polarized rational Hodge structure of K3 type of rank six as above. \end{thm} By Theorem \ref{Thm.: Markman} the Hodge conjecture holds for general abelian fourfolds of Weil type with discriminant one.
+Conversely, if $A$ is an abelian fourfold of Weil type with discriminant one, then $A^4$ is the Kuga--Satake variety of a polarized rational Hodge structure of K3-type of dimension six as above. \end{thm} By Theorem \ref{Thm.: Markman}, the Hodge conjecture holds for the general abelian fourfold of Weil type with discriminant one.
 The following proposition shows that the same result follows in the cases where Kuga--Satake correspondence is known to be algebraic.
-As mentioned in the introduction, this does not prove the Hodge conjecture for any new abelian variety, it just shows the strong relation between the algebraicity Kuga--Satake correspondence and the Hodge conjecture for the Kuga--Satake variety in these special cases. \begin{prop} Let $A$ be a general abelian fourfold of $K$-Weil type with discriminant one.
-Then, if the Kuga--Satake Hodge conjecture holds for the corresponding K3 surface, the Weil classes on $A$ are algebraic.
-Thus, the Hodge conjecture holds for $A$ and, hence, for all powers $A^k$. \begin{proof} Let $X$ be a K3 surface such that $\mathrm{KS}(X)\sim A^4$.
-Then, by \cite[Thm.\ 3.8]{lombardo01kugasatake} we have the following isomorphism of Hodge structures:
+As mentioned in the introduction, this does not prove the Hodge conjecture for any new abelian variety, it just shows the strong relation between the algebraicity Kuga--Satake correspondence and the Hodge conjecture for the Kuga--Satake variety in this special case. \begin{prop} Let $A$ be a general abelian fourfold of $K$-Weil type with discriminant one.
+If the Kuga--Satake Hodge conjecture holds for the corresponding K3 surface, then the Weil classes on $A$ are algebraic.
+Thus, the Hodge conjecture holds for $A$ and, hence, for all powers $A^k$. \begin{proof} Let $X$ be a K3 surface such that $\mathrm{KS}(X)\sim A^4$ which exists by Theorem \ref{thm: Lombardo KS and rank 6}.
+By \cite[Thm.\ 3.8]{lombardo01kugasatake}, we have the following isomorphism of Hodge structures: